choojs/choo/README.md

 ```

 #### Rehydration
-Now that your application is succesfully rendering in Node, the next step would
+Now that your application is successfully rendering in Node, the next step would
 be to make it load a JavaScript bundle once has loaded the HTML.
 To do this we
 will use a technique called _rehydration_.